tc39/proposal-smart-pipelines/readme.md

 **rewritable** into forms that use **only the Core Proposal**.

 ## Core Proposal
-The Core Proposal is [**formally specified in a separate draft specification**][formal CP].
+The Core Proposal is [**formally specified in in the draft specification**][formal CP].

 <table>